Breaking News – The CMS Marketplace Compliance Guidance Presentation Agents and Brokers Must Read and Use

 • Repeals the rule that prohibits ACA carriers from denying coverage due to unpaid past-due premiums.

-• If applicable, and state laws allow it, carriers can require payment of both the initial and past-due premium amounts to start new coverage.
+• If applicable and state laws allow, carriers may require payment of both the initial and past-due premium amounts to start new coverage.

 Opportunity For Agents

-• Closely monitor client monthly premium payments to remind them of any missed payments.
+• Closely monitor clients’ monthly premium payments to promptly notify them of any missed payments.

-• Use automated systems to send messages to clients, reminding them to pay their monthly premiums on time.
+• Use automated systems to send clients reminders to pay their monthly premiums on time.

 Eliminating Gross Premium Percentage-Based and Fixed-Dollar Premium Payment Thresholds